okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-provisioning-integration-prepare/main/index.md

     `https://www.runscope.com/radar/abcdefghijkl/m01nopq2-3456-7r8s-9012-t34567uvw890/history/123ef4gh-i567-89j0-1k2l-3m4n5o678901`.
     The test results can be viewed in detail, but the test can't be edited or rerun by people outside of your team.

-> **Note:** If you plan to submit your SCIM integration to the OIN, save this test results URL for the integration submission.
+> **Note:** If you plan to submit your SCIM integration to the OIN, save the URL of the test results.
 See [Submit your integration](/docs/guides/submit-oin-app/scim/main/#submit-your-integration) for SCIM.

 ## Next steps